101withgregory/KaggleExerciseDataScienceProjects/README.md

 # KaggleExerciseDataScienceProjects
-This repositroy contains all kaggle datascience exercise files if interested in learning datascience
+This repository contains all kaggle datascience exercise files if interested in learning datascience